omkar1729/Camera_Model_Stereo_Depth_Sensing/README.md

 python3 t1.task

 In the terminal change the directory to the correct folder (code) and use the above command.
-Repeat for

-other tasks, the images are stored after running the code.
+Repeat for other tasks, the images are stored after running the code.

-**Contributions:**

-Mitul Magu (Tech Lead) – Completed task 3 and helped in the remaining tasks.
-Wrote section for task 3

-in the reprort

-Omkar Muglikar (Reporter) - Completed task 1 and task 4, helped in other tasks and wrote the report.

-Sarthake Choudhary (Supporter) – Completed task 2 and helped in various other parts of the code.